Prateyaksha/Prateyaksha-BA-Projects/D2D-Bike-Service-Booking-App/README.md

 ## Overview

 The D2D Bike Service Booking App is an on-demand, doorstep 2-wheeler servicing platform for Ayodhya.
-It allows customers to...
+It allows customers to schedule bike servicing at their preferred location, where a mechanic visits and performs the service on-site.

 ## Deliverables